Flights to Indonesia

 Netherlands to Indonesia with a stopover

-There is another option available if you consider a stopover flight: Groningen Airport offers a 1-stop flight to Jakarta:
+There is another departure option available if you consider a stopover: Rotterdam Airport offers 1-stop flights to 7 destinations in Indonesia:

 Non-stop flights from Africa to Indonesia